NEW: U.S. Navy commander: Initial optimism over pulse signals becomes more cautious

-“With the acoustic events that we’re getting in the area, we are encouraged that we’re very close to where we need to be,” Houston said, later adding: “This is quite an extraordinary set of circumstances that we’re now in a very well-defined search area which hopefully will eventually yield the information that we need to say MH370 might have entered the water just here.”
+“With the acoustic events that we’re getting in the area, we are encouraged that we’re very close to where we need to be,” Houston said.
+“This is quite an extraordinary set of circumstances that we’re now in a very well-defined search area, which hopefully will eventually yield the information that we need to say MH370 might have entered the water just here.”

-On Saturday, a Chinese ship detected a single pulse signal more than 300 miles further south, also near the most recently projected flight path.
-Houston said the distance made it “unlikely” the Chinese ship and Australian vessel detected the same signal, but added “in deep water, funny things happen with acoustic signals.”
+On Saturday, a Chinese ship reported that it detected a single pulse signal more than 300 miles farther south, also near the most recently projected flight path.
+Houston said the distance between the two reports made it unlikely the Chinese ship and Australian vessel detected the same signal, but added “in deep water, funny things happen with acoustic signals.”

 Why this may not be it

-“This has been done without finding any wreckage thus far, and I think it’s quite extraordinary and what I’d like to see now is us find some wreckage because that will basically help solve the mystery,” Houston explained, adding that “without wreckage, we can’t say it’s definitely here.”
+“What I’d like to see now is us find some wreckage because that will basically help solve the mystery,” Houston said.
+“Without wreckage, we can’t say it’s definitely here.”

-Oceanographers note that the ocean is full of sonar sounds, including whale calls and signals emitted by research equipment left on the bottom to help find it later.
-While the frequency of the black box signals are intended to be unique, other sounds can cause confusion, they note.
+Oceanographers note that the ocean is full of sounds that may include whale calls and locator signals emitted by research equipment left on the bottom.
+While the frequency used by the black box signals is intended to be unique, it can still be confused with other ocean sounds, they note.

-On Monday, U.S. Navy Commander William Marks told CNN from the search operation that the inability of the Ocean Shield’s pinger locator to find the signals again more than a day since the last reception caused initial optimism to become “more and more cautious.”
+On Monday, U.S. Navy Commander William Marks told CNN from the search operation that the failure of Ocean Shield’s pinger locator to find the signals again – more than a day since the last reception sparked optimism – had led him to become “more and more cautious.”

 “At the moment that’s not deployed,” he told reporters.
-“The focus is on trying to reacquire the acoustic signal that they had” by the end of Tuesday.
+“The focus is on trying to reacquire the acoustic signal that they had.”

-Meanwhile, the website MarineTraffic.com indicated Monday that three ships were searching a spot further to the south where the Haixun 01, a Chinese patrol boat, reportedly detected pulse signals on Saturday.
+Meanwhile, the website MarineTraffic.com indicated Monday that three ships were searching a spot farther south, where the Haixun 01, a Chinese patrol boat, reported having detected pulse signals on Saturday.